H. B. Acharya

 Assistant Professor

-I research networks, in particular programmable and active networks, and their security.
-In the long term, I am curious about how new advances (such as ML and quantum computing) can inform the design of networks and distributed systems, and conversely, how networks can support these applications.
+I research networks, in particular active and cyber-physical networks, with a focus on security, fault-tolerance, and use cases.
+Long term, I am curious about how new advances (such as ML and quantum computing) can inform the design of networks and distributed systems.

 Research Interests

 I'm also interested in network mapping and security.
-For example, how the Internet evolves over time (CDNs and flattening), the effect of new protocols (DNS-over-TLS, IPv6), Internet-scale attacks, and the power of overlay networks such as SCION.
-For instance, I study the Great Firewall of China and its effects on non-Chinese users, or the effect of Starlink on Ukraine.
+For example, how the Internet evolves over time (CDNs and flattening), the effect of new protocols (DNS-over-TLS, IPv6), Internet-scale attacks, and the power of overlay networks such as SCION, new infrastructure such as Starlink, etc.